eumendoza/polymer-filters/README.md

 # Demo

+See the [index.html](https://github.com/eumendoza/polymer-filters/blob/master/index.html) page for more information.

+# Other Demo (Polymer project)

-See the [index.html](https://github.com/eumendoza/polymer-filters/blob/master/index.html) page for more information and how to use in an easy way.
+See the [films-service.html](https://github.com/eumendoza/polymerFilmsApp/blob/master/elements/film/films-service.html) or [tv-service.html](https://github.com/eumendoza/polymerFilmsApp/blob/master/elements/tv/tv-service.html) and how to use in an easy way.